 *An English colleague at CERN tried to convince us that there are no problems, only opportunities

-Although the Lutheran Church has offered to pay for a new bell, on February 26, 2018, Herxheim's municipal council decided by ten votes to three to keep the Hitler bell in its cage and use it.
+Although the Lutheran Church had offered to pay for a new bell, on February 26, 2018, Herxheim's municipal council voted 10 to 3 to keep the Hitler bell in its cage and use it.
 Previously, a group of experts had classified the bell as a monument, either to be placed in a museum or to be kept in place.
 The municipal council argued that replacing the bell would be an escape from Erinnerungskultur (remembrance culture).
 Say what?

-Although the Lutheran Church has offered to pay for a new bell, on February 26, 2018, Herxheim's municipal council decided by ten votes to three to keep the Hitler bell in its cage and use it.
+Although the Lutheran Church had offered to pay for a new bell, on February 26, 2018, Herxheim's municipal council voted 10 to 3 to keep the Hitler bell in its cage and use it.
 Previously, a group of experts had classified the bell as a monument, either to be placed in a museum or to be kept in place.
 The municipal council argued that replacing the bell would be an escape from Erinnerungskultur (remembrance culture).
 Say what?

 Herxheimers, why can't you just have the damned bell melted down and the molten mass highly diluted with "innocent" bronze?

 P.S: Herxheim remains in the news.
-Due to a formal error, the vote of February 26 was null and void and had to be repeated.
+Due to a formal error, the February 26 vote was null and void and had to be repeated.
 The "final" voting was scheduled for March 12.
-Then the municipal council, as the owner of the bell, decided that the bell should remain in the church tower as a "memorial against violence and injustice" and be rung.
+Then the municipal council, as the bell's owner, decided that it should remain in the church tower and be rung as a "memorial against violence and injustice".

 No comments: